chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 Palindromes are defined as the set of Sentences **P** that satisfy the following formula,

-    ∀ ζ ∈ C:sub:`L`: ζ ∈ P ↔ [ (ζ ⋅ Σ:sub:`σ`) = inv(ζ ⋅ Σ:sub:`σ`) ] ∎
+    ∀ ζ ∈ C:sub:`L`: ζ ∈ P ↔ (ς(ζ) = inv(ς(ζ))) ∎

 This definition distills the core property of Palindromes, their symmetrical nature, by focusing on the sequence of Characters without the ambiguity of Delimiters.
 The use of set notation and logical operations provides a mathematically rigorous and unambiguous definition.

 Moreover, this definition can be easily adapted to different languages by simply defining the appropriate Alphabet **Σ** and the corresponding *σ-reduced* alphabet **Σ**:sub:`σ`

-It highlights the concept of invariance under transformation.
-A Palindrome remains a Palindrome even when projected onto the *σ-reduced* Alphabet, demonstrating a kind of structural integrity that's independent of the specific representation.
+Definition 3.1.3 highlights the core feature of Palindromes: invariance under transformation.
+A Palindrome remains a Palindrome even when projected onto the *σ-reduced* Alphabet, demonstrating a structural integrity that's independent of the specific Alphabet that is used to represent it.

-The condition (*ζ*  ⋅ **Σ**:sub:`σ`) *= inv*(*ζ* ⋅ **Σ**:sub:`σ`) can be seen as defining an equivalence relation on the set of Sentences, where two Sentences are equivalent if they are Palindromes of each other in the *σ-reduced* space.
+The condition *ς(ζ) = inv(ς(ζ)) = ς(inv(ζ))*, where the last equality follows from Theorem 3.1.1, can be seen as defining an equivalence relation on the set of Sentences, where Sentences are equivalent if inversion and *σ*-reduction *commute* over them.

-This definition highlights that palindromes possess a structural integrity that is preserved even under the transformation of σ-reduction, demonstrating that their palindromic nature is not dependent on the presence of delimiters.
+This definition highlights that palindromes possess a structures that is preserved even under the transformation of *σ*-reduction, demonstrating that their palindromic nature is not dependent on the presence of Delimiters.
+Moreover, it suggests Palindromes are an artifact of a *"hidden"* algebraic structure embedded into linguistics.

+The first classification of Palindromes is now introduced.

 **Definition 3.1.4: Perfect Palindromes**